KazunaStudio/fypj/README.md

 # REFRAMED

-<b>Disclaimer:</b> <br/> This project is a final year project using third party software to be a dynamic application.
-If you would like to take a look at the static part of the application, click the link on the right, under the project work.

 The project is called Reframed and it is about creating a hybrid application.
 This application promotes the recycling of spectacles by selling/donating.
 Most spectacles are still in good condition however owners are unsure how to dispose of them.

 The reasons for a change in the spectacle is because either it is an outdated style or there was a change in degree.